kayevo/sportive_match/README.md

 # sportive_match
-An app to create random teams.
-Eliminating judgments and increasing inclusion in society.
+An app that creates random teams, reducing judgment and promoting inclusion in society.